Rayc940/ece5160-fast-robot/lab6/lab.md

 #### Wind Up Protection

-When the robot starts far from the desired orientation, the yaw error can remain large for an extended period.
-This causes the integral term to accumulate continuously, which can lead to overshoot and unstable behavior once the robot begins to respond.
+When the robot starts far from the setpoint, the yaw error can remain large for some time.
+This causes the integral term to accumulate, which can lead to overshoot.

-To mitigate this, the integral term was limited using a clamp:
+To avoid this, the integral term was protected with a clamp:

 ```cpp
 if (i_accum > I_CLAMP) i_accum = I_CLAMP;
 if (i_accum < -I_CLAMP) i_accum = -I_CLAMP;
 ```

-To evaluate the effect of windup, the robot was held in place while the controller was running, allowing the integral term to build up.
-The robot was then released and its response was observed.
+To test for the effect of windup, the robot was held in place while the controller was running, allowing the integral term to build up.
+The robot was then released.

-As shown in Figure 8, with windup protection enabled, the robot smoothly converges to the setpoint without excessive overshoot.
-In contrast, without windup protection, the accumulated integral term causes a much larger control effort upon release, resulting in aggressive motion and significant overshoot.
+As shown in Figure 8, with windup protection enabled, the robot converges to the setpoint without overshoot.
+However, without windup protection, the accumulated integral term causes some overshoot and steady state error, as shown in Figure 9.

 <p align="center">
   <img src="../img/lab6/windup_angle.png" width="30%">